jasonjj333/EcommerceApplication/README.md

 ## Latest Update

 - ***07/07/22*** New Account creation accessible to new users in login page.
 Log in credentials now saved across pages.
 Admins can now create admins/ update users to admins while customers cannot.
+All redirects are correctly working for login, insert, create, update, delete, and select (list).
 - ***07/05/22*** Added login page for users to sign in to.
 Users can log in as admin and be redirected to user-list.jps, or as customers and be redirected to temporary placeholder page.
 Incorrect login information results in redirect back to login page.

 ## What To Improve